lwneal/install-keras/README.md

 This script will install all the requirements for you, automatically.

-NOTE: Currently only supports PyTorch.
-You should switch to PyTorch.

 ## Step One
 Format your hard drive and install a brand new, clean fresh copy of Ubuntu Server 16.04